department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/my-va-redirect/UAT/conversation-guide.md

 ### Before we end this session, I have three additional questions for you about the study setup.
 I’ll ask the observers to leave the session at this time.
 [wait for observers to leave]
-1. Would you say that you were mostly nervous or mostly comfortable with having observers in this session?
+1. How did you feel about having observers in this session?
 2. Sometimes we have the observers already in the session when you join, instead of how we did it today.
-When I asked you for consent  before the observers joined this session, did you appreciate that, or did you feel that was mostly unnecessary?
+How do you feel about being asked for consent before the observers joined this session?
-3. Thinking about the brief introductions with the observers, did that make you more feel at ease with them listening in, or did it feel more awkward?
+3. Thinking about the brief introductions with the observers, how did that make you feel?

 ## Thank-You and Closing - 1 minute